y-scope/spider/docs/README.md

 ## Build commands

-* Build the Wolf site:
+* Build the Wolf site incrementally:

   ```shell
   task docs:wolf:site
   ```

-  * The output of the build will be in `../build/docs/wolf`.
+  * The output of the build will be in `../build/docs/huntsman`.

-* Build the Huntsman site:
+* Build the Huntsman site incrementally:

   ```shell
   task docs:huntsman:site